BlackRock hires JPMorgan's Christopher Jones to head Americas equity unit

-BlackRock Inc (BLK.N), the world's largest money manager, has named JPMorgan Chase & Co's (JPM.N) Christopher Jones as chief investment officer (CIO) for stocks in the Americas, seeking to strengthen its active equity business.
+March 17 BlackRock Inc, the world's largest money manager, has named JPMorgan Chase & Co's Christopher Jones as chief investment officer (CIO) for stocks in the Americas, seeking to strengthen its active equity business.

 Jones will head BlackRock's Fundamental Active Equity team in the Americas in a few months, according to an internal memo provided by BlackRock and sent to employees on Monday.
 He will replace Chris Leavy, who went on medical leave in June last year.